-Hydraulic lubricants, for example, largely consist of water and so corrosion protection is essential for formulations.
+Hydraulic lubricants, for example, largely consist of water hence corrosion protection is essential for formulations.
 Plant extracts containing secondary plant substances (SPSs) that have anti-corrosion properties due to their chemical structures have the potential here to replace conventional corrosion protection additives.

-It is essential to add anti-abrasion additives that form a protective film on the metal surface.
-Here, too, plant extracts can be used as biobased friction-reducing agents and anti-abrasion additives in hydrophilic and lipophilic systems.
+Additionally, it is essential to add anti-abrasion additives that form a protective film on the metal surface.
+Plant extracts can be used as biobased friction-reducing agents and anti-abrasion additives in hydrophilic and lipophilic systems.